-Ways that can help you remember to take your pills: You can use the attached calendar, checking off each dose you take.
-You could also use a smartphone alarm, or put reminders on mirrors, doors, or your laptop.
-You can decide what works best for you.
+Ways that can help you remember to take your pills: You can use a calendar, checking off each dose you take.
+You can also use a smartphone alarm, or put reminders on mirrors, doors, or your laptop.
 Be sure to bring your calendar to your visits with your oncology team.